3D Printing vs Injection Molding

 3D Printing vs Injection Molding: Key Differences

-3D printing builds parts layer by layer, while injection molding shapes plastic in molds.
 For instance, 3D printing suits prototypes, and injection molding excels in mass production.
 Moreover, our Design Agency Guide explains both methods.

 Advantages of 3D Printing